 Therefore, the new economic growth has to be distributed with greater equity, growing jobs, with sufficient income.

 Let's not leave the slightest doubt: Mexico will close this century with a much stronger economy.
-There are the conditions to do it, society demands it.
+There are conditions to do it, and society demands it.

 The task of growth with stability will be for all Mexicans.

 It is time for a trust for all, to translate good national finances into good family finances.

 It is time to convert economic stability into better income for the worker, a better income for the farmer, for the farmer or the merchant, for the employee or the clerk, for the artisan or the professional, for the intellectual, and for the teachers and teachers of Mexico.